erpnext/foundation/foundation/www/docs/user/manual/en/setting-up/users-and-permissions/user-permissions.md

 ### Ignoring User Permissions on Certain Fields

-Another way of allowing documents to be seen that have been restricted by User Permissions is to check "Ignore User Permissions" on a particular field by going to **Customize Form**
+Another way of allowing documents to be seen that have been restricited by User Permissions is to check "Ignore User Permissions" on a particular field by going to **Customize Form**

 For example you don't want Assets to be restricited for any user, then select **Asset** in **Customize Form** and in the Company field, check on "Ignore User Permissions"

 <img src="/docs/assets/img/users-and-permissions/user-perms/ignore-user-user-permissions.png" class="screenshot" alt="Ignore User Permissions on specific properties">

-### Strict Permissions
+### Strict Permisssions

 Since User Permissions are applied via Roles, there may be many users belonging to a particular Role.
 Suppose you have three users belonging to Role "Accounts User" and you have applied **User Permissions** to only one user, then the permissions will only be restricted to that user.